 Being able to list all files within the current directory tree that have changed within the last n minutes is really handy.
-It can often help you locate files created by unfamiliar software (most especially log files, but many other things too).
+It can often help you locate files created by unfamiliar software (log files, config files, save states, etc).

 GNU find